As networks scale, performance isn’t just about uptime.

 The Central Tension: Speed vs. Sustainability

 The central tension shaping today’s FTTH market is simple: Are networks being engineered for sustainable operation, or are they optimized for near-term deployment metrics?
-These strategies are fundamentally different.
+These strategies lead to very different outcomes.

 When Metrics Begin Driving Engineering Decisions